-In 2018, Brooke is working to pass a bill to create the State’s first-ever program to fund evidence-based gun violence prevention work.
+In 2018, Brooke lead the charge to pass the State’s first-ever program to fund evidence-based gun violence prevention work.
 Her bill, HB 432,the Public Safety & Violence Prevention Act of 2018 had two big parts.
-The first part created the Maryland Violence Intervention & Prevention Program (MD VIPP) – will invest in proven, public-health based practices in high-crime areas of the state to reduce gun violence.
+The first part created the Maryland Violence Intervention & Prevention Program (MD VIPP) – that will invest in proven, public-health based practices in high-crime areas of the state to reduce gun violence.
 The second part of the bill makes direct grants to several Baltimore City violence prevention programs, including the State’s Attorney’s office, the LEAD Program, Outward Bound, and the BPD.

 Violence in Baltimore is extremely complex.
 It’s infuriating and frustrating.
 Brooke is continuing to work to find ways to reduce violence in our neighborhoods by passing legislation, working with partners, and pressuring the executives – both the Governor and Mayor – to do more.